2026 Jeep Recon: Price, Specs and Release Date

 by Stephanie Wallcraft

 Is the world ready for the all-electric Jeep Recon?
 Is there demand for a Wrangler-esque off-roader that runs solely on electrons?
-We’re about to find out as Jeep prepares the 2025 Jeep Recon battery electric vehicle for market.
-First teased back in the summer of 2022, the Recon is rapidly approaching its day in the sun as the brand prepares to launch it in time for the 2025 model year.
+We’re about to find out as Jeep prepares the 2026 Jeep Recon battery electric vehicle for market.
+First teased back in the summer of 2022, the Recon is rapidly approaching its day in the sun.

-Here’s everything we know so far about the 2025 Jeep Recon.
+Originally it appeared Stellantis was on track to deliver a 2025 Jeep Recon, but the automaker is now targeting a 2026 launch as its priorities have shifted away from dedicated EVs.
+Here’s everything we know so far about the all-new 2026 Jeep Recon EV.
 Be sure to bookmark this page: we’ll update it as we receive more information.

 2025-Jeep-Recon-Front-3-4